 Newcastle.... a melting pot of cuisines

-If you are feeling in need of food and would like to sit down, the market offers many traditional and International cuisines from hearty country breakfasts by Craig from Red Belly Gourmet, gourmet sausage rolls, quiches and pasties from the Winged Warriors, authentic Tibetan Food offering momos and steamed Tibetan bread from Phuntsak Gyatso, Turkish Gozleme from Hussien, Lebanese wraps from Jacques Kitchen, Max and Leigh with their Spanish inspired Quesadillas and risotto balls, Oma's German sausages on a crusty bread roll, lamb and gravy rolls from Saltbush Lamb, Thai food from Rustic Flair and Tarlart Thai, the inimitable Baked Uprising with their patisserie items or Ceth Voight with his French patisserie offerings.
+If you are feeling in need of food and would like to sit down, the market offers many traditional and International cuisines from hearty country breakfasts by Craig from Red Belly Gourmet, gourmet pates, terrines and pastes from the Snowblack Gourmet Foods, authentic Tibetan Food offering momos and steamed Tibetan bread from Phuntsak Gyatso, Turkish Gozleme from Hussien, Lebanese wraps from Jacques Kitchen, Max and Leigh with their Spanish inspired Quesadillas and risotto balls, Oma's German sausages on a crusty bread roll, lamb and gravy rolls from Hunter Natural, Thai food from Rustic Flair and Tarlart Thai, the inimitable Fosterton Farm with their patisserie items and breads or Ceth Voight with his French patisserie offerings.
 These are but a few businesses that offer a melting pot of cuisines at Newcastle City Farmers and Makers Market.
 By any measure we believe Newcastle City is truly a cosmopolitan city.

 Along with food you will find artisan stalls selling the Hunter's best range of quality goods, from clothing made from vintage material, jewellery makers, hand-made wooden toys and painters.
 Everything you need to feed, clothe or surprise your family can be bought at the Newcastle City Farmers and Makers Market and you know it's all been made with passion.

 Newcastle City Farmers and Makers Market is now on most Sundays, regardless of the weather, at the Newcastle Showground.